PierreSenellart/provsql/doc/TODO/safe-query-followups.md

   constructing-then-evaluating Monet's circuit.
 Revisit only if a benchmark surfaces where d4 visibly chokes on a safe non-hierarchical UCQ and Monet's construction plausibly helps.*
+  Superseded as the route to safe non-hierarchical UCQs by [`mobius.md`](mobius.md), which plans the **extensional** lattice-walking algorithm (Möbius certificate at plan time, compile-at-execution circuit with a signed top combination);
+  the intensional construction above stays deferred on the same grounds.

 ### Hierarchical-detector follow-ups (rewriter coverage)